Just-A-Visitor/Algorithmic-Pseudocode/Interview Preparation/Coding Questions/ReadMe.md

                 Phase 2
 # Phase 2 Tips
 * Practice writing code on paper.
+* Check for any edge cases that might fail your algorithm.
 * Your first submission should be your last submission.
 * Your first implementation on IDE should avoid compilation errors.
 * Devote minimum 1 hour to each question.